hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/the-players.markdown

 ### Clients

-These players install and use a service worker.
-Generally, they  are web pages.
-Though there are [other types of clients](https://developer.mozilla.org/en-US/docs/Web/API/Client) ,  this primer focuses on web page clients.
+A client is a web page that uses a service worker.

 ### Service worker script

 This player is a background script that acts as a network proxy for one or more clients.
-Though its name implies activity, you can almost think of a service worker as a passive player, sitting around waiting for its events to be called.
+Though its name implies activity, you can almost think of a service worker as a passive player, one that only runs when one of its event handlders is fired.
 It can't even manipulate  its clients' DOMs.

 ### Clients don't need service workers